Death penalty to 38 convicts in 2008 Ahmedabad blasts case; 11 get life term | Law-Order

 - India

-A special court here on Friday awarded death sentence to 38 convicts in the 2008 Ahmedabad serial blasts case, which claimed 56 lives and left over 200 injured.
+A special court Friday sentenced 38 people to death in the 2008 Ahmedabad serial blast case.

+As many as 56 of people were killed in the blasts that rocked Gujarat's capital on July 26, 2008.

 The court sentenced 38 of the 49 convicts to death under provisions of the Unlawful Activities (Prevention) Act (UAPA) and Section 302 of the Indian Penal Code.
 The 11 others were sentenced to life in jail till death.